Magnolia tripetala

 -

-Native magnolia with 10-24 in. leaves clustered at end of stems.
-Tolerates close to full shade, but will grow in full sun, particularly in the northern climates as long as soils are kept moist.
-Generally intolerant of soil extremes (dry or wet), and should be planted in areas protected from strong winds to prevent damage to the leaves.
+The Umbrella Magnolia does best in organically rich, moist soil, sited in partial shade, with consistent watering.
+It tolerates close to full shade, but will grow in full sun, particularly in northern climates, as long as soils are kept moist.
+However, it does not like extremely dry or extremely wet soils.
+It should be planted in areas protected from strong winds to prevent damage to the leaves.

 - See this plant in the following landscape: